 Should I buy dance shoes?

-For Beginners, we normally recommend withholding any purchase of professional dance shoes for one simple reason: You don’t know yet if it’s just a taste or if you continue to the dance for a longer period of time.
+For Beginners, we normally recommend withholding any purchase of professional dance shoes for one simple reason: You don’t know yet if it’s just a taste or if you continue to dance for a longer period of time.
 But of course, it’s up to you.

 Cuban Salsa is relaxed about shoes